 Top tip 3: Know your worth

-As a locum pharmacist you should base your negotiation on various different factors.
-Base the hourly rate around the workload you are expected to undertake whilst working.
+As a locum pharmacist, you should base your negotiation on various different factors.
+Base the hourly rate around the workload you will undertake whilst working.
 A busy pharmacy with fewer staff members certainly warrants better pay, and you shouldn’t be shy in asking.
-Different days of the week will also attract different rates of pay; its common knowledge that finding a locum on a weekend is more difficult and challenging, since most people want the weekends off.
+Different days of the week will also attract different rates of pay; finding a locum on a weekend is more difficult since most people want the weekends off.
 But that also means you are likely to expect a better hourly rate.
-If you are looking to work in a busy community pharmacy with two adjacent surgeries, doing surplus 15,000 items each month, then make sure you are asking for a higher hourly rate, than a distance-selling pharmacy which doesn’t offer any extra services to its patients is likely to only pay at a lower rate.
+If you’re working in a busy community pharmacy with two adjacent surgeries – ask for a higher hourly rate.
+Distance-selling pharmacy which doesn’t offer any extra services to its patients is likely to only pay at a lower rate.

 Top tip 4: First impressions count

 If you are offered a shift, and you are happy with the hourly rate, then make sure you leave a lasting impression.
-Most pharmacies have a favourite locum pharmacist, or at least a bank of locum pharmacists who are reliable, professional, and who go that extra mile in serving their patients.
-In the future, when it comes to being offered a shift, employers are likely to increase hourly rates for locum pharmacists who are proven to offer an excellent service, with little disruption.
+Most pharmacies have a favourite locum pharmacist or at least a bank of locum pharmacists.
+These are professionals who are reliable, professional, and who go that extra mile in serving their patients.
+Employers are likely to increase hourly rates for locum pharmacists who are proven to offer an excellent service.
 If you impress the pharmacy team on the shifts you work, then expect to be called back, with the possibility of a better rate of pay as a locum pharmacist.

 Top tip 5: Know your agency